Tangent cones to Schubert varieties in types $A_n$, $B_n$ and $C_n$

 A remarkable fact is that $c_{w,\id}=c_w$, hence to prove that the tangent cones to Schubert varieties do not coincide as subschemes, we need only combinatorics of the Weyl group.
 Note also that for classical Weyl groups, elements $c_{w,v}$ are closely related to Schubert polynomials \cite{Billey}.

 Finally, we will present an original definition of elements $c_{w,v}$ using so-called nil-Hecke ring (see \cite{Kumar} and~\cite[Section 7.1]{BilleyLakshmibai}).
+The group $W$ naturally acts on $\Cp(\htt)$ by automorphisms.
 Denote by $Q_W$ the vector space over $\Cp(\htt)$ with basis $\{\delta_w,\ w\in W\}$.
 It is a ring with respect to the multiplication This ring is called the \emph{nil-Hecke ring}.
-To each $i$ from 1 to $n$ put Let $w\in W$ and $w=s_{i_1}\ldots s_{i_l}$ be a reduced expression of $W$.
-Then the element does not depend on the choice of a reduced expression \cite[Proposition 2.1]{KostantKumar1}.
+To each $i$ from 1 to $n$ put Let $w\in W$ and $w=s_{i_1}\ldots s_{i_l}$ be a reduced decomposition of $W$.
+Then the element does not depend on the choice of a reduced decomposition \cite[Proposition 2.1]{KostantKumar1}.

 Moreover, it turns out that $\{x_w,\ w\in W\}$ is a $\Cp(\htt)$-basis of~$Q_W$ \cite[Proposition 2.2]{KostantKumar1}, and

 Actually, if $w,v\in W$, then